theextremeprogrammer/ToDoList/README.md

   - [x] Kotlin Unit Test Job
   - [x] Kotlin Integration Test Job
 - [x] How to automate bumping the build # for your app.
-- [ ] How to manage different release types (local development, beta, release).
+- [x] How to manage different release types (local development, beta, release, etc).

 ### Testing
 - [x] How to execute your tests without launching the application's AppDelegate class.